-Eligibility for Performance Events is subject to approval by the Performance Events Department upon review of the historical function of the breed or involvement in like events.
+Eligibility for Performance Events (what the breed was bred to do) is subject to approval by the Performance Events Department upon review of the historical function of the breed or involvement in like events.

 How Breeds Enter the FSS®

 The American Kennel Club considers requests to enter FSS® from breed clubs or individual fanciers of a breed.
+The AKC only considers adding new breeds to the FSS® or its registry upon request.
+The breed must be recognized by an acceptable foreign or domestic registry.
+If the breed developed within the United States there must be a documented history of a minimum of 40 years.
 Those wishing to pursue recording with FSS® must:

 - Fill out a questionnaire for new breeds.
 Email: email@example.com for questionnaire.

-- Provide a written breed history documenting the distinct breed over a period of many decades.
-This should include details on any foreign and/or domestic organizations that register the breed.
+- Provide a written breed history documenting the distinct breed over a period of many decades (40 years).
 The source of the historical information must also be provided.

 - Provide photographs of the breed, including puppies and adults, as well as both dogs and bitches.
 If there are different accepted types in the breed, photographs of each type should be included and labeled as such.

 What is next?
-Guidelines For Registering a New Breed
+Guidelines For Advancing a New Breed

 - A breed entering the Foundation Stock Service® based upon being an established breed in a foreign registry must have reached full FCI recognition to be eligible to request Miscellaneous Class status.